graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `orderBy` - can we order by this thing (e.g. column)?
 - `proc:orderBy` - can we order by the result of this proc (function resource)?
 - `attribute:orderBy` - can we order by this attribute (column, property)?
-- `array:attribute:orderBy` - can we order by this attribute that's an array?
-- `range:attribute:orderBy` - can we order by this attribute that's a range?
-- `composite:attribute:orderBy` - can we order by this attribute that's underlying type is a composite (record) type?
-- `binary:attribute:orderBy` - can we order by this attribute that's underlying type is binary?
-- `scalar:attribute:orderBy` - can we order by this attribute that's underlying type is a scalar?
 - `filterBy` - can we filter by this thing (e.g. column, table, etc)?
 - `proc:filterBy` - can we filter by the result of this proc (function resource)
-- `attribute:filterBy` - can we filter by this attribute (column, property)
+- `attribute:filterBy` - can we filter by this attribute (column, property)?
-- `array:attribute:filterBy` - can we filter by this attribute that's an array?
-- `range:attribute:filterBy` - can we filter by this attribute that's a range?
-- `composite:attribute:filterBy` - can we filter by this attribute that's underlying type is a composite (record) type?
-- `binary:attribute:filterBy` - can we filter by this attribute that's underlying type is binary?
-- `scalar:attribute:filterBy` - can we filter by this attribute that's underlying type is a scalar?
+- `condition:attribute:filterBy` - can we filter by this attribute (column, property) in the `condition` argument?
 - `single` - can we get just one?
 - `query:resource:single` - can we get a single one of these (resource) at the root?
 - `singularRelation:resource:single` - can we get a single one of these (resource) from a